Documents and Resolutions of the Board of Governors

 2. Report of the Chairman of the International Monetary and Financial Committee

-The Committee noted that a report by the Chairman of the International Monetary and Financial Committee would be circulated and subsequently entered into the record.1
+The Committee noted that a presentation would be made by the Chairman of the International Monetary and Financial Committee on October 3, 2004.

 The Committee recommends that the Board of Governors of the Fund thank the International Monetary and Financial Committee for its work.

-The Committee considered the Report on Audit for the Financial Year ended April 30, 2005, the Financial Statements contained therein (Fund Document No. 6 and Appendix VII of the 2005 Annual Report), and the Administrative Budget for the Financial Year ending April 30, 2006 and the Capital Budget for capital projects beginning in Financial Year 2006 (Chapter 7 of the 2005 Annual Report and Fund Document No. 7).
+The Committee considered the Report on Audit for the Financial Year ended April 30, 2004, the Financial Statements contained therein (Fund Document No. 7 and Appendix IX of the 2004 Annual Report), and the Administrative Budget for the Financial Year ending April 30, 2005 and the Capital Budget for capital projects beginning in Financial Year 2005 (Chapter 8 of the 2004 Annual Report and Fund Document No. 8).